python/pyperformance/BENCHMARKS_FORMAT.md

 ones.
 Those files are expected to be in a specific directory structure (unless customized in the metadata).

-The structure (see below) is such that it's much easier to maintain a benchmark (or set of benchmarks) on GitHub and distribute it on PyPI.
+The structure (see below) is such that it's easy to maintain a benchmark (or set of benchmarks) on GitHub and distribute it on PyPI.
 It also simplifies publishing a Python project's benchmarks.
+The alternative is pointing people at a repo.

 Benchmarks can inherit metadata from other metadata files.
 This is useful for keeping common metadata for a set of benchmarks